angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 double Wasteland thanks to :card[Elvish Reclaimer] and I get cut off the {U}{U}
 for Oracle.
 Oof.

 Game 3 we both keep 7.
-I can't remember too much but I think play fetches for turns 1 and 2.
+I can't remember too much but I think I play fetchlands for turns 1 and 2.
 A :card[Null Rod] is jammed by Jons turn 2 so I Brainstorm in response.
 The reasoning here was I only had 2 mana sources and a Doomsday in hand.
 If I find a land or Ritual I can just let Rod resolve.
 If I find a Petal then I Force it and just try to rush things faster.
 I find no land but I do find